Swiple/swiple/docs/docs/installation/quick-start.md

 **7.2.** Click on the **"Suggestions"** tab, then click on **"Generate Suggestions"**.

-The dataset you have selected will be analyzed and suggested expectations will be generated.
+The dataset you have selected will be analyzed and expectations will be suggested.

-**7.3.** Once a list of suggestions appears, enable the suggestions you deem valuable by clicking **"Enable"**.
+**7.3.** Once a list of suggestions appear, enable the suggestions you consider valuable by clicking **"Enable"**.

 ** The following are a good starting point:**
 * expect_table_row_count_to_be_between